balladeer/effective-enigma/burrow/content/03_twist.md

 I adjusted the chair and tried to square up the maps, then grabbed my backpack and board from the wall where I'd left them and joined her.

 A faint mumble of voices emerged from behind the left door.
-My electroreceptors told me a large biomass was headed our way, enough for at least six Kihǔ.
+My electroreceptors told me a large biomass was headed our way, enough for at least six Kihû.
 Or three humans.

 I passed Ágda---now in the vent---my hoverboard.